Merritt-Chapman & Scott

 Merritt-Chapman & Scott, nicknamed "The Black Horse of the Sea", was a noted marine salvage and construction firm of the United States, with worldwide operations.
 The chief predecessor company was founded in the 1860s by Israel Merritt, but a large number of other firms were merged in over the course of the company's history.
 It was taken over in the 1950s by famed corporate raider, Louis E. Wolfson.
-It ceased operation in the late 1960s or early 1970s.
+It went into liquidation in 1967.